Let’s Talk About Eczema in Babies

 • Consider using something ‘greasy’ like petroleum jelly, or petroleum-free jelly, which lubricates and moisturizes the skin to prevent and treat eczema in babies.

 • When bathing, looks for moisturizing, gentle soaps.

-• Do not use antibacterial or deodorant soaps as this can further exacerbate eczema and removes natural body oils.
+• Do not use antibacterial or deodorant soaps as this can further exacerbate eczema and remove natural body oils.

 • Try to take shorter baths.
 Limit the bathing time to 10 to 15 minutes.
 Avoid warm water, as this can dry out the skin even more.